Personal Injury Lawyers in Gillette

-When you’re considering a personal injury lawsuit, there are two important factors to understand: negligence and liability.
-Negligence basically means someone did something that a reasonable person in the same situation would not have done, and what they did caused someone else injury.
+When you’re considering a Gillette personal injury lawsuit, there are two important factors to understand: negligence and liability.
+Negligence basically means someone did something that a reasonable person in the same situation would not have done, and what they did caused someone else's injury.
 For example, firing a gun towards a populated area, driving 40 mph over the speed limit, or not fixing a broken stair that has tripped people before could lead to a valid personal injury claim.
 A reasonable person who’s watching out for other people would not fire a gun in a crowd, drive too fast to control his vehicle, or allow people to trip on broken stairs.

 Liability means someone's negligence directly caused or contributed to your injury.
 Someone zooming down the highway and slamming into your vehicle, causing you a spinal injury, would be liable for that injury, since speeding caused the accident.
 During your lawsuit, your trial attorney will clearly outline both negligence and liability to the jury to ensure they understand where the blame lies and the importance of awarding you compensation for a tragic event.

 We are dedicated to holding responsible parties accountable for their actions, both legally and financially.
-Our legal team works tirelessly to protect our clients after they have suffered injuries, regardless of the circumstances.
+Our Campbell County personal injury legal team works tirelessly to protect our clients after they have suffered injuries, regardless of the circumstances.
 We also know that you cannot predict when you will be injured or when you will need legal help, which is why we are available 24/7 to answer your questions and offer advice.